-One person died on Wednesday after a truck carrying tanks of anhydrous ammonia crashed, spilling four tanks of the dangerous substance onto the roadway.
-The crash happened on westbound I-90, one mile east of Cle Elum.
+One person died on Wednesday after a semi-truck carrying tanks of anhydrous ammonia crashed, spilling four tanks of the dangerous substance onto the roadway.
+The truck accident happened on westbound I-90, one mile east of Cle Elum.

 The collision was between the semi-truck hauling ammonia and a car.
 According to the Washington State Patrol, the semi-truck was travelling westbound when it left the roadway, overcorrected, and rolled, losing its ammonia-filled tanks and coming to rest in a ditch.
 A second semi-truck struck the ammonia tanks that were lying in the roadway; the driver of that truck was not injured.
 The driver of the semi-truck died in the crash.
 News reports have not released details on the status of the driver of the car or any passengers in that vehicle.

 The crash started a fire which was extinguished by firefighters.
 Contractors with the Environmental Protection Agency arrived on the scene to locate and seal the ammonia leak; a specialist later arrived to reseal the leak.
 One Washington State Patrol trooper was hospitalized for possible exposure to the spilled ammonia.